 Edwin proudly served his country in the US Marine Corp for 13 years but when he returned home from the Middle East, the battle was far from over.
 Ravaged by Post-Traumatic Stress Disorder (PTSD) Edwin shared that he …”felt defeated and alone in the world and was always looking over my shoulders

 thinking that I was back in the war.
 I was skeptical of everyone and everything and always wondering why people would just want to be around me.”
 Named by a group of Kindergarten students, Biscuit would make Edwin’s battle easier.
 “Since Biscuit has come into my life it was like a switch came on and something has changed in me…I am finally going out and talking to strangers and enjoying my conversations.
 Biscuit has given me the confidence to live the life I always dreamed of.”
 Shortly after receiving Biscuit, Edwin found the strength and courage to complete the transition from military life to civilian life.
 Now a graduate of the International Academy of Design and Technology and Full Sail University, Edwin is traveling the world with Biscuit by his side as he prepares to launch a new career in his chosen field.

 Reno and Duke

-Reno has devoted his life to military service, both in the Marines and in Army Forces.
+Reno has devoted his life to military service, both in the Marines and in Army Special Forces.
 After multiple deployments to the Middle East he was honorably and medically discharged with Traumatic Brain Injuries, partial memory loss, and PTSD diagnosis,

 Married with three children Reno has struggled to deal with the effects of his physical combat-related injuries.
 He and his family also recognized his need to heal from the extreme PTSD symptoms that afflicted him and looked to Golden PAWS for help.